What is an ATS and how to beat it (2026 guide)

 - Check your formatting by pasting your resume into a plain text editor.
 If it reads cleanly there, it will parse cleanly in an ATS

 Tools like Four-Leaf's AI resume builder analyze job descriptions and optimize your resume for ATS compatibility automatically.
 Instead of manually comparing keywords, the AI identifies gaps and suggests revisions that maintain your authentic voice while improving your match score.
+The same workflow extends to cover letters: Four-Leaf's cover letter generator reads the job description and your resume together, so the letter reinforces the keywords the ATS is already scoring you on.

 The Human Still Matters